pekoto-zz/GCP-Big-Data-ML/README.md

 However, what if you want to get all of the data from all rows from a single column?

 For this, we need to read every row, picking out just the columns we want.
+For example, we want the average age of all the people.
+This will be slower in row-oriented databases, because even an index on the age column wouldn't help.
+The DB will just do a sequential scan.

 Instead we can store the data column-wise.
 How does it know which columns to join together into a single set?
 Each column has a link back to the row number.
+Or, in terms of implementation, each column could be stored in a separate file.
+Then, each column for a given row is stored at the same offset in a given file.
+When you scan a column and find the data you want, the rest of the data for that record will be at the same offset in the other files.

 __Row oriented__